jainikbakshi/daiict_hackinfinity/README.md

-2. Login and Signup webpages are built using different kinds of validators, which stores the sensitive data of user in an encrypted form and uses sqlite for the same
+2. Login and Signup webpages are built using different kinds of validators, which stores the sensitive data of user in an encrypted form and uses sqlite database for storing the records.

-Future Work:

-1. We plan to make an interactive dashboard which will give the user state of the art features, like investment analysis, shares, etc.
-2. The webpages would be made more interactive using CSS and JavaScript
+3. Next we have made dynamic and interavtive dashboard using Power BI.
+In the dashboard we have both stock as well as cryptocurrency portflio.
+It is analysed based on various factors and figures.
+This dasboard is present beside the logout feature.